Health Freedom Resources

 Onions contain quercetin, a nutrient that breaks up mucus in your head and chest while boosting your immune system.
 Onions also contain allicin which slows down and kills a variety of unwanted microbes.
 The pungency of onions increases your blood circulation and makes you sweat.†This effect is helpful during cold weather when you are feeling stressed.
 Consuming raw onion will provide immune support within a few hours.

 Ginger is warmng, aiding both circulation and digestion when you are feeling fatigued.
 It can also encourage coughing to help remove mucus from the chest.
 The chemicals shagaols and gingerols in ginger give it that spicy kick that stimulates blood circulation and opens your sinuses.
-Improved circulation means that more oxygen is getting to your tissues to help naturally take out toxins and invaders.
+Improved circulation means that more oxygen is getting to your tissues to help remove cellular wastes naturally.

 Horseradish strengthens your immune system and increases blood flow to parts of your body that are irritated to remove their wastes.
 This pungent food encourages you to flush out fluids through sweat and increased urination.
 Horseradish is known to stimulate your lungs to cough out mucus and sinuses to drain.